Careers360 Logo

 Total30

-• Students are advised to concentrate on the units of the Class 12 Chemistry syllabus 2024-25 with high weightage and read the important topics thoroughly for the board preparation.
+• Students are advised to concentrate on units having high weightage in Class 12 Chemistry syllabus 2025-26

 • Candidates should not rush during the preparation of the Chemistry exam as it is based on several fundamental concepts that will be cleared only after a thorough in-depth study.